 PACS Administrator is responsible for the daily operations of the Picture Archiving and Communications Systems.
 Oversees equipment maintenance and systems testing, upgrading, and installing.
 Being a PACS Administrator acts as a liaison between the Radiology department and customers.
 Maintains positive vendor relationship.
-Additionally, PACS Administrator requires a bachelor's degree, certification with the American Registry of Radiological Technologists (ARRT).
+Additionally, PACS Administrator requires a bachelor's degree.
+Requires a certification with the American Registry of Radiologic Technologists (ARRT).
 Typically reports to a manager or head of a unit/department.
 The PACS Administrator supervises a group of primarily para-professional level staffs.
 May also be a level above a supervisor within high volume administrative/ production environments.
 Makes day-to-day decisions within or for a group/small department.
 Has some authority for personnel actions.
 To be a PACS Administrator typically requires 3-5 years experience in the related area as an individual contributor.
 Thorough knowledge of functional area and department processes.